We all use method books. And for good reason! They are the backbone of piano lessons.

 Designed for students who are comfortable playing in middle C position, I Dig Piano is a V. U. Level G book (see the chart at the top of the post).

-Like all upcoming books in Andrea And Trevor Dow’s Very Useful Piano Library, I Dig Piano contains music… but there’s so much more!
+Like all books in Andrea And Trevor Dow’s Very Useful Piano Library, I Dig Piano contains music… but there’s so much more!

 Let’s take a look…